ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Launch or connect to Fluent
 ===========================
 You can use the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`
-method to start Fluent from Python in gRPC mode.
+function to start Fluent from Python in gRPC mode.
 This code starts Fluent in the background so that commands can be sent to Fluent from the Python interpreter:

 .. code:: python

     import ansys.fluent.core as pyfluent
-    solver = pyfluent.launch_fluent(mode="solver")
+    solver = pyfluent.launch_fluent(mode=pyfluent.FluentMode.SOLVER)

 You can use the :func:`connect_to_fluent() <ansys.fluent.core.launcher.launcher.connect_to_fluent>`
-method to connect to a running Fluent session that has started the gRPC server.
+function to connect to a running Fluent session that has started the gRPC server.
 The gRPC server in Fluent can be started using the ``-sifile=<server_info_file_name>`` command line startup option, ``server/start-server`` text command or ``File -> Applications -> Server -> Start...`` ribbon menu.
 Fluent writes out a server-info file on